Panja Sahib: The Miracle at Hasan Abdal

 Posted on January 29, 2007

 Most Pakistanis know Hasan Abdal as a town that houses the well-known Cadet College, the first to be built in Pakistan in the early 1950s.
-Other than that Hasan Abdal hardly arouses any interest among Pakistanis.
+Other than that, Hasan Abdal hardly arouses any interest among Pakistanis.
 It is a non-descript dusty little town, 25 miles from Islamabad, situated along the National Highway, almost encroaching upon it.
 The town is haphazardly built like most rural towns in Pakistan.
-It is a town that you just pass by or pass through while going to Peshawar or Abbottabad and the Northern Areas or, if you have to, stop at one of its filling stations and tire shops that add to the ugly clutter along the roadside.
-You don’t normally visit Hasan Abdal - unless, of course, you happen to be a Sikh.
+It is a town that you just pass through while going to Peshawar or Abbottabad and the Northern Areas or, if you need to, you stop at one of the filling stations and tire shops that add to the ugly clutter along the roadside.
+You don’t normally visit Hasan Abdal —unless, of course, you happen to be a Sikh.

-A couple of explanations before we proceed further.
-First, the word Panja is derived from panj meaning five and refers to the five fingers of the hand or the hand itself.
-Second, Sikhs use the word Sahib for the names of sacred persons, places or books just as Muslims use the word Sharif such as Mecca Sharif, Quran Sharif, Ka’ba Sharif etc.
+A couple of explanations before we proceed further: First, the word Panja is derived from panj, meaning five, and refers to the five fingers of the hand or the hand itself.
+Second, Sikhs use the word Sahib for the names of sacred personalities, places or books, just as Muslims use the word Sharif such as Mecca Sharif, Quran Sharif, Ka’ba Sharif etc.

-I drove last week, along with a friend, not through or by but to Hasan Abdal to visit Panja Sahib and learn something about it first hand.
-(2007 being officially declared the Visit Pakistan Year I thought the least I could do was to visit some interesting sites in my neighborhood.)
+I drove last week, along with a friend not through but to Hasan Abdal to visit Panja Sahib and learn something about it first hand.
+(2007 being officially declared the Visit Pakistan Year, I thought the least I could do was to visit some interesting sites in my neighborhood.)

 Sometime between the year 1510 and 1520 Guru Nanak is said to have traveled to the Arab lands visiting, among other places, Mecca and Baghdad.
 Some suggest that he even performed the hajj but there is no conclusive evidence of that.
 (To give the reader an idea of the time line, it was the time just before the Mughal rule began in India.)
 On the way back from his sojourn abroad Guru Nanak passed through Kabul and Peshawar and then, after crossing the Indus, halted at a small hamlet at the foot of a steep hill, short of the Margallas, where Hasan Abdal is located today.